grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 }
 ```

+As you can see, the `[Fact]` attribute is missing, which means this Statement will not be executed.
+This has happened not only because of not using code generators -- sometimes -- to create a new Statement -- it made sense to copy-paste an existing Statement, change the name and few lines of code.
+I didn't always remember to include the `[Fact]` attribute in the copied source code.
+The compiler was not complaining as well.

-You will not even notice that the new Statement is not evaluated with the rest of the Specification, because that already contains so many Statements that it is unattractive to search for each new Statement in the list and make sure it's there.
-Also, note that the absence of the `[Fact]` attribute does not disturb your work flow: test -- all pass, test -- all pass, test -- all pass...
-In other words, your process does not give you any feedback that you made a mistake.
-So, what you end up with is a Statement that not only will never be false -- **it will never be evaluated**.
+The reason I didn't see my mistake was because I was running more than once at a time - when I got a green bar (i.e. all Statements evaluated as true), I assumed that the Statement I just wrote works as well.
+It was unattractive for me to search for each new Statement in the list and make sure it's there.
+The more important reason, however, was that the absence of the `[Fact]` attribute did not disturb my work flow: test -- all pass, test -- all pass, test -- all pass...
+In other words, my process did not give me any feedback that I made a mistake.
+So, in such case, what we end up with is a Statement that not only will never be evaluated as false -- **it will not evaluated at all**.

 How does treating tests as Statements and evaluating them before making them true help here?
-Because then, a Statement that starts off being evaluated as true is what **does** disturb your work flow.
-In TDD, the work flow is: Statement -- unfulfilled -- fulfilled (and refactor, but that doesn't matter much for this discussion), Statement -- unfulfilled -- fulfilled, Statement -- unfulfilled -- fulfilled...
-So every time you miss the “unfulfilled" stage, you get feedback from your process that something suspicious is happening.
-This lets you investigate and fix the situation if necessary.
+The fundamental difference is that the workflow of TDD is: test -- fail -- pass, test -- fail -- pass, test -- fail -- pass...
+In other words, we expect each Statement to be evaluated as false at least once.
+So every time we miss the “fail" stage, we get feedback from our process that something suspicious is happening.
+This allows us to investigate and fix the problem if necessary.

+TODO maybe change it to misplaced test setup without mocks?

 #### 2. Misplacing mock setup